 Before you pay your employee (whether that’s weekly, monthly, or daily), HomePay sends you an email detailing your employee’s wage and the amount withheld in payroll taxes.
 Then HomePay makes the payment through direct deposit, or the team can create a paper check.
 Your employees will get their own email with an electronic pay stub for their personal records.
 HomePay will also mail out your employees’ W-2 forms at the end of the year.

-Not looking forward to communicating with the IRS if something goes wrong?
-No worries: HomePay makes itself the go-between for any communication between you and any tax agencies.
+HomePay also makes itself the go-between for any communication between you and the IRS.
 You won’t have to struggle through an audit on your own or try to keep up with changing tax codes and requirements; HomePay does it all for you.

 HomePay pros and cons

-HomePay has been in business since the early 1990s, and its US-based customer service team ditches the phone-tree trap and responds to phone calls quickly (as long as the requests come during business hours—a problem we’ll talk more about in our cons section).
+HomePay has been in business since the early 1990s, and its US-based customer service team ditches the phone-tree trap and responds to phone calls quickly.
 If you want to manage payroll outside of HomePay’s hours, you can check out your myHomePay.com account to access archived tax filing reports, see your employee’s info, and verify any tax withholding amounts.

 If you need more services than just payroll tax deductions, HomePay has a few additional offerings.
 In particular, the company can pair you with a workers compensation insurance broker who helps you craft the right insurance plan for your unique household.